symfony/symfony-docs/components/security/secure_tools.rst

 .. caution::

+    Both arguments must be of the same length to be compared successfully.
+When arguments of differing length are supplied, `false` can be returned immediately and the length of the known string may be leaked in case of a timing attack.
-    To avoid timing attacks, both strings must be of the same length, the known string must be the first argument and the string based on the user-entered content the second.
+    The known string must be the first argument and the string based on the user-entered content the second.
     This method is more reliable with PHP 5.6 and superior because it internally uses the native `hash_equals`_ PHP function.